irenafeng/al-folio/_projects/uchicago-bishop.md

 ---
 layout: page
 title: gene editing
-description: University of Chicago, Dr. Douglas K Bishop
+description: Research Assistant, University of Chicago
 importance: 4
 category: research
 ---

+**PI:** Dr. Douglas K Bishop
+**Duration:** September 2016 - May 2018

 I worked as a research assistant in the Bishop Lab at the University of Chicago.
 My project focused on identifying small molecules that affect CRISPR/Cas9 gene knock-in efficiency.
 Some skills I've developed in my time here include different areas of tissue culture, flow cytometry, and various methods in gene targeting.

-**Duration:** September 2016 - May 2018

 ### Awards